andry-tino/b-industrialprotocols/rte/intro.md

 The main reasons which motivated the community to push for Ethernet were:

 - [TCP/IP](https://en.wikipedia.org/wiki/Internet_protocol_suite) protocol suite naturally stacks up on Ethernet.
 This opened up to the possibility of online/remote factory management.
 - Low cost (theoretically).
 The hardware for supporting Ethernet is not as expensive as that we can find in protocols fully supporting real time systems.
-However the limitations and unpredictability introduced by TCP/IP (such as [CSMA/CD](https://en.wikipedia.org/wiki/Carrier-sense_multiple_access_with_collision_detection)) has to be considered, thus adding costs to the original infrastructure in order to have a minimal time critical coverage.
+However the limitations and unpredictability introduced by TCP/IP or other protocols such as [CSMA/CD](https://en.wikipedia.org/wiki/Carrier-sense_multiple_access_with_collision_detection) have to be considered, thus adding costs to the original infrastructure in order to have a minimal time critical coverage.
 - Good and high bandwidth.
 Ethernet was initially designed to operate on 10 mbit/s, a limit which was quite rapidly overtaken by the next generation of protocols which could support up to 100 Mbit/s thanks to [FastEthernet](https://en.wikipedia.org/wiki/Fast_Ethernet).
 In 1990, [Gigabit Ethernet](https://en.wikipedia.org/wiki/Gigabit_Ethernet) pushed the limit to 1000 Mbit/s as it was standardized as _IEEE 802.3z_.

 ## Adaptations